 When buying a condo in Portland (or any other city), you have to look at all of the value-adding features — not just the square footage.

 4. Keep an eye out for pre-construction pricing

 In some cases, builders and developers will offer price reductions during the early stages of construction (i.e., before the condo is actually open to residents).
 This is an enticement to bring in buyers during the development stage, when it’s harder to sell units.

 As construction progresses, and as the opening day approaches, demand tends to rise.
 So prices can go up as well.
 This is often how it works.
 So if you take advantage of pre-construction pricing, you could save money on your condo purchase.
 Something to look out for.

 5. Be ready to move quickly when the right property comes along

 It has been for several years.
 This is true for both detached homes and condos.
 It’s the kind of market where buyers need to move quickly with a strong offer, to avoid losing out to another buyer.

 We talked about the importance of pre-approval earlier.
 But there are other things you can do to increase your chance for success in a competitive market.
 Research the market ahead of time.
 Get an experienced real estate agent on your side.
 And be prepared to make a strong offer supported by your research.

 Do you need a mortgage loan to buy your first condo in Portland?
 Do you have questions about the financing process?
-Sammamish Mortgage has been serving borrowers in Oregon and across the Pacific Northwest for well over 25 years including WA, OR, CO & ID.
+Sammamish Mortgage has been serving borrowers in Oregon and across the Pacific Northwest since 1992 including WA, OR, CO & ID.
 We offer a variety of home loan programs, some of which have a relatively low down-payment requirement.
 Please contact us if you have financing-related questions or would like to receive a cost estimate.